 She began to look at the world differently.
-Our phone conversations, which had always been filled with reports of her little projects, now turned to diatribes against the cruelty and injustices of the world.
-“There’s so much suffering, honey.
-So much wrong!”
+Our phone conversations, which had always been filled with reports of her little projects, now turned to diatribes against the cruelty and injustice of the world: “There’s so much suffering, so much wrong!”

 For years I’d ended our conversations with, “I’m praying for you, Mom,” and she’d always replied, “I’m praying for you too.”
 Then I’d ask, “Really?”
 And she would answer, “Oh, you know, I mean I’m holding up a good thought for you.”

 But one day, she said, “I’m praying for you” in a deliberate, I-mean-this sort of way.
 “Really?”
 I asked.
 And this time she replied, “Yes.
 Really.
-Oh, honey,” she continued, “the world is so broken, so shattered—I never understood that before.
-And there’s nothing I can do about it.
+Oh, honey,” she continued, “the world is so broken–I never realized just how broken–and there’s nothing I can do about it.
 So I pray.
 All the time.”